bigfix/developer.bigfix.com/site/pages/action-script/guide/dynamic_download.md

 ---

-You can also use the **execute prefetch plug-in** command to use small executable to process files into a fresh manifest, for example:
+You can also use the **execute prefetch plug-in** command to use small executables to process files into a fresh manifest, for example:

 ```actionscript